runvnc/z80-machine-code/article.md

 callRoutine({ address: setBorderColor });
 ```

-`setBorderColor` is definied in `src/zxspectrum.js` as 8859.
+`setBorderColor` is defined in `src/zxspectrum.js` as 8859.
 That is the location of the ROM assembly routine that sets the border color.  `callRoutine` outputs the machine code for the `CALL nn` instruction, described on page 279 of the Z80 manual.
 Here is the JavaScript code:

 ```javascript
 binOut(bits('11001101'));